kanishkabhardwaj12/Stackguard/README.md

-StackGuard - Public Leakage Detection System
+# StackGuard - Public Leakage Detection System

 StackGuard is a Go-based scanner that detects sensitive tokens in public data sources.
 It scans a local file and public GitHub repositories, enriches the findings with basic geolocation, and sends immediate alerts via Slack and email.

-This project fulfills the requirements of the "Public Leakage Detection System" assignment.

-Features
+## Features

 Token Inventory: Scans against a JSON-based token inventory (inventory.json).